Beacon-Heart/Heart_Beacon/README.md

 USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter is descriptive to the quantum computing level and SCOTUS Alice in Wonderland Alice Corp Vs CLS Bank ruling... waves (USPTO 13/573,002 water drop in pond meme) single photon shifts (USPTO 13/573,002 Paul Revere meme)

-NIST Randomness Beacon Broadcasts a randomness pulse every 60 seconds Each pulse commits to a fresh 512-bit random string Each pulse is time-stamped and signed.
+The NIST Randomness Beacon Broadcasts a randomness pulse every 60 seconds Each pulse commits to a fresh 512-bit random string Each pulse is time-stamped and signed.
 Beacon periodically outputs a pulse containing 512 fresh random bits, time-stamped, signed and hash-chained.
 For example, each pulse also pre-commits to the randomness to be released in the next pulse.
 The latter enables users to securely combine randomness from different beacons.
 The Beacon protocol also specifies the interface for users to interact with the Beacon, in order to obtain information about past pulses.
 A randomness beacon produces timed outputs of fresh public randomness.
 Each output, called a pulse, includes metadata / cryptographic elements.
 The main goal of the NIST Random # Beacon is to serve as a baseline for deployment of many interoperable beacons NIST: https://csrc.nist.gov/CSRC/media/Presentations/The-NIST-Randomness-Beacon-2-0/images-media/SciDay18-poster-beacon-v20181022.pdf

 The BIG Bell Test: In 2015, NIST BOULDER | Colorado was one of the first groups to carry out a complete test of Bell theorem using quantum states of light, and conclusively show the presence of Einstein’s "spooky action."
 However, in that experiment the decisions about how to carry out the measurements were made by random numbers generated from different physical processes. https://thebigbelltest.org/team/nist-boulder/

 Quantum Random Number Generator: The NIST method generates digital bits (1s and 0s) with photons, or particles of light, using data generated in an improved version of a landmark 2015 NIST physics experiment.
 That experiment showed conclusively that what Einstein derided as "spooky action at a distance" is real.
 Researchers process the spooky output to certify and quantify the randomness available in the data and generate a string of more random bits.
 LINK

 NON-REPUDIATION: Cryptocurrency units of value events, transactions non-repudiation at any time – space, place in the future will be expected required and will be derived from a physical (photonic) light process generated by a Quantum Random Number Beacon QRNB.
 The QRNB provides a method and means to prevent repudiation of any event, transaction at any point in time – space.